amira-salama1/SQL_Projects-And-Visualizations/Viz/Tableau/SuperStore/Challenges/#WOW2024 | Week 51 | Filter for One Value OR All Others.md

   If ‘Not West’ is selected, then a second ‘filter’ should appear to allow the user to select which regions they want to view from the three that remain (Central, East, South)

-HINT: If you completed #WOW2023 Week 9 then this uses a simillar logic.
-If you want to check out that solution, I recommend Rosario Gauna’s which you can download from here